Changissnz/displaced_worker_complex/README.md

 the Princessean listens to wisdom and does not participate in gossip like the rest, for she dedicates her time towards bettering herself for her career's sake.
 But the jobs are not there and the Princessean has to resort to compromising her values to pursue her vision, albeit the vision now is in real form with begrudging hesitations and perceivable errors.
-But the Princessean maintains her composure and plays the game of limited options.
+But the Princessean maintains her composure and plays this game of limited options.
 The Princessean, after the hump/s she cross/es, reflects on her struggles as necessary and continues on in consistently attempting to stand by her convictions, before and after her trials.
 Immigrants do not immigrate to some other place except because they envision something better for themselves.
 Disenfranchised and having to relocate, the immigrant is with and without their identity